ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 ```
 delete[] mPtr;
 ```
 The statement cause a segment fault error on Linux platform.
 But on Windows, it runs ok.
 I am sure mPtr is allocated by new[] operator and no double delete operation to mPtr.
 So what is the root cause?
-Sometimes this dynamic memory issue is very difficult.
+Sometimes this kind of dynamic memory issue is very difficult.
 It is unwise to analyse it by simply reviewing code.
-We need tools to help, for example, valgrind.
-At last I found it is not the delete[] operation cause the problems but memory copy operation where destination and source have different sizes.
+We need debug tools to help us, for example, valgrind.
+At last I found it is not the delete[] operation cause the problem.
+It is caused by memory copy operation on dynamic heap where destination and source have different sizes.

+## assert() cause segment fault when program exits

+It is an common error in huge software development. assert() may inform user with a message by a dialog.
+Sometimes GUI moudle already destroyed,So it will cause segments fault issue.